 Place objects with different textures such as Velcro, cotton, sandpaper, and silverware on a table in front of you.

 Then, pick up each object and look at it.
-Try to differentiate between the textures.
 Does the sandpaper feel rough or smooth?
 Once you have felt each object, put them back on the table.

-Next, do the same thing, but this time close your eyes and try to distinguish the textures without looking.
+Next, do the same thing, but this time close your eyes and try to sort the various textures without looking at them.
+This activity works on sensory reintegration, which allows your brain to identify a texture without necessarily seeing it.

 Finally, if these exercises are too easy, fill a bowl with rice or sand, and have a friend hide marbles or coins inside the bowl.
-Then, without using your vision, try to find each object with your hand.
+Then, with your eyes closed, try to find each object with your hand.

 This exercise will challenge you to distinguish between the rice surrounding your hand and the smooth surface of a marble.